 In pursuit of avoiding a successful hack from taking place, the only solution which remained was a hard fork after the consideration of soft fork.
-This eventually led to a voting system, Carbon Voting wherein the community members decided whether to split the network or not.
+This eventually led to a voting system, Carbon Voting wherein the community members from essay writing service decided whether to split the network or not.
 A majority of the members voted in favor of a fork, which took place on block 1.9M on July 20, 2016.

 Nonetheless, the members who were against the hard fork remained on the old chain, naming it Ethereum Classic [ETC].
 For almost two years the Ethereum classic showed their disdain towards the hard fork as they considered the move to be against the essential value of the blockchain.

 Since then, the two communities have maintained their distance in the cryptocurrency community and also the Ethereum Foundation sold their ETC tokens in the market.